 Matrix™ is a high porosity biomedia that provides efficient biofiltration for the removal of nitrogenous waste.
 Matrix™ is a porous inorganic solid about 10 mm in diameter.
 Each liter of Matrix™ provides as much surface (>~700 m2) as 170 liters of plastic balls!
 Plastic bio-materials provide only external surface area, whereas Matrix™ provides both external and internal macroporous surface area.
 These macropores are ideally sized for the support of nitrifying and denitrifying bacteria.
 This allows Matrix™, unlike other forms of biomedia, to remove nitrate along with ammonia and nitrite, simultaneously and in the same filter.

 Use 250 mL of Matrix™ for each 200 L (50 US gallons)** of water.
-Matrix™ may be placed in any kind of filter, and is particularly effective in a canister filter.
+Matrix™ can be placed in any kind of filter, and is particularly effective in a canister filter.
 Matrix™ is sufficiently large that no filter bag should be required for most applications.
-Matrix™ works well in drip tray systems, but you may find that the larger Pond Matrix™ is better suited for such applications.
+Seachem Matrix™ works well in drip tray systems, but using the larger Pond Matrix™ is better suited for such applications.
 Use with Stability® to more rapidly establish the bio-filter.

 **This dosage may differ from your packaging.
 Based on updated studies, we’ve found Matrix™ treats even more water than previously asserted.